 Ever leave the house and have that nagging feeling you left the TV on?
 With a smart plug, you can check its status and turn it off from anywhere in the world using your smartphone.
 This is fantastic for peace of mind.

-Furthermore, it’s a brilliant tool for parental controls.
+It’s a brilliant tool for parental controls.
 You can set schedules to automatically turn off the TV during homework hours or after bedtime, putting an end to those late-night cartoon or gaming sessions without any arguments.

 How Do I Set Up a Smart Plug for My TV?